Andrew Jackson Downing: Professional career

+Smithsonian Grounds

 In 1846, the Smithsonian Institution was established, and soon a building to house the new institution was started on the National Mall in Washington, D.C.
 James Renwick's Norman-style building stimulated a move to landscape the Mall in a manner consistent with the romantic character of the Smithsonian's building.
 President Millard Fillmore commissioned Downing to create a plan that would redeem the Mall from its physical neglect.

 Downing presented his plan for the National Mall to the Regents of the Smithsonian Institution on February 27, 1851.
 The plan was a radical departure from the geometric, classical design for the Mall that Pierre (Peter) Charles L'Enfant had placed in his 1791 plan for the future federal capital city (see L'Enfant Plan).
 Instead of L'Enfant's "Grand Avenue," Downing envisioned four individual parks, with connecting curvilinear walks and drives defined with trees of various types.
 Downing's objective was to form a national park that would serve as a model for the nation, as an influential example of the "natural style of landscape gardening" and as a "public museum of living trees and shrubs."

 President Fillmore endorsed two-thirds of Downing's plan in 1851, but Congress found it to be too expensive and released only enough funds to develop the area around the Smithsonian.
 In 1853, Congress cut off all funds so that the plan was never entirely completed.
 However, federal agencies developed several naturalistic parks within the Mall over the next half century in accordance with Downing's plan.
 The parks remained until replaced by features that the McMillan Plan of 1902 described (see History of the National Mall).

-In 1845, Downing was elected into the National Academy of Design as an Honorary Academician.